Mellanox/ceilometer_sriov_counters/README.md

 -------------

   *	To install the ceilometer just install the rpm file.
-  *	Possiblem configurable parameters – There are no configurable parameters.
+  *	Possible configurable parameters  – There are no configurable parameters.

 Description of the traffic counters
 -----------------------------------